True Cost of Buying a Home in All 58 California Counties 2026 County-by-County Analysis: Mortgage, Taxes, Insurance & PMI

 Our data reveals a pattern that won't surprise Californians but is striking in dollar terms:

-Moving from a core metro county to an adjacent "commuter" county typically saves $2,000–$4,000/month in housing costs.
+Moving from a core metro county to an adjacent "commuter" county now typically saves $3,000–$11,000/month in housing costs.
+At 6.66%, these gaps are materially wider than they were in February — because a higher rate amplifies every dollar of price difference.

 Move From → To Monthly Savings Price Drop